Different instances of time as different quantum modes: quantum states across space-time for continuous variables: Pseudo-density matrix

-The pseudo-density matrix formulation~\cite{fitzsimons2015quantum, zhao2018geometry, pisarczyk2018causal, marletto2019theoretical, zhang2019pseudo} is a finite-dimensional quantum-mechanical formalism which aims to treat space and time on an equal footing.
+The pseudo-density matrix formulation~\cite{fitzsimons2015quantum, zhao2018geometry, pisarczyk2018causal, zhang2020quantum} is a finite-dimensional quantum-mechanical formalism which aims to treat space and time on an equal footing via unifying spatial and temporal correlations.
 Among all indefinite causal structures, only the pseudo-density matrix assumes a single Hilbert space for each spacetime event while all the others use double Hilbert spaces, e.g., for inputs and outputs in process matrices.
 As a price to pay, pseudo-density matrices may not be positive semi-definite.
-In general, this formulation defines an event via making a measurement in spacetime and is built upon correlations from measurement results; thus, it treats temporal correlations just as spatial correlations and unifies spatio-temporal correlations.
-It is also closely related to the decoherence functional~\cite{gell2018quantum} in consistent histories.
+In general, this formulation defines an event via making a measurement for a single qubit at one time and is built upon correlations from measurement results of different events on arbitrary qubits at arbitrary times.
+By making a tensor product of different event Hilbert spaces, pseudo-density matrices treat temporal correlations operationally as spatial correlations and thus unify spatio-temporal correlations.

 An $n$-qubit density matrix can be expanded by Pauli operators in terms of Pauli correlations which are the expectation values of these Pauli operators.
-In spacetime, instead of considering $n$ qubits, let us pick up $n$ events, where a single-qubit Pauli operator is measured for each.
+Instead of considering $n$ qubits on a spatially slice at one time, now we pick up $n$ events across space-time, where a single-qubit Pauli operator is measured for each.
 Then, the pseudo-density matrix is defined as

 where $\langle \{\sigma_{i_j}\}_{j=1}^{n} \rangle$ is the expectation value of the product of these measurement results for a particular choice of events with operators $\{\sigma_{i_j}\}_{j=1}^{n}$.
 Similar to a density matrix, it is Hermitian and unit-trace, but not positive semi-definite as we mentioned before.
 If the measurements are spacelike separated or local systems evolve independently, the pseudo-density matrix will reduce to a standard density matrix.
 Otherwise, for example measurements are made in time, the pseudo-density matrix may have a negative eigenvalue.
 Thus it encodes temporal correlations and becomes a spacetime density matrix.
 Note that this definition is only valid in finite dimensions; a straightforward generalisation to infinite dimensions fails due to the normalisation factor leading to singularities.